 associated with trust, cooperation, and other prosocial behaviors between individuals.
 A series of studies demonstrated how dramatic stories can trigger the release of oxytocin, with positive effects on participants' behavior (Zak, 2015).
-Zak claims that when we treat others well our brain synthesizes oxytocin which in turn builds trust and leads to reciprocal treatment.
+Zak claims that when people treat others well, their brains synthesize oxytocin which in turn builds trust and leads to reciprocal treatment.
 While this process illustrates how storytelling might affect the human brain and lead to feelings of empathy and trust amongst individuals, more research is needed to fully understand the effects of oxytocin on the brain.

 In conclusion, the power of storytelling has been recognized throughout the ages, but now there is clinical data to support this claim.
 When listening to a story, the human brain can be changed because the listener's brain imitates the storyteller's brain patterns, subsequently releasing chemicals that can produce positive feelings and behaviors.
-In this way, stories may have the power not only to change our brain, but also to change the world by helping people become more tolerant and empathetic.
+In this way, stories may have the power not only to change the brain, but also to change the world by helping people become more tolerant and empathetic.
 (435 words)

-prosocial: behavior that benefits other people
+prosocial: benefitting other people

-synthesize: to produce a substance by combining elements through a chemical process reciprocal: two people or groups agree to similar treatment toward each other
+synthesize: to produce a substance by combining elements through a chemical process reciprocal: mutually beneficial

 - Stephens, G. J., Silbert, L. J., & Hasson, U. (2010).
 Speaker-listener neural coupling underlies successful communication.
 Proceedings of the National Academy of Sciences of the United States of America, 107(32), 14425-14430. https://doi.org/10.1073/pnas.1008662107 - Zak, P. J., (2015).
 Why inspiring stories make us react: The neuroscience of narrative.
 Cerebrum: The Dana forum on brain science, 2. - 1.
 What is the topic of this essay? - 2.
 At the end of the introduction, what topic focus is stated? - 3.
 For the body paragraph, underline the topic sentence.
 What is the controlling idea? - 4.
 What main points are explained in the body paragraph? - 5.
-Why are some names in parentheses: (Stephens et al., 2010), (Zak, 2015)? - 6.
-What transitional words or phrases are used in the body paragraph?
+What transitional words or phrases are used in the body paragraph? - 6.
+Why is some information in parentheses: (Stephens et al., 2010), (Zak, 2015)?